 Don't worry about how hard someone to your left or right is going ... this is about you pushing YOUR limits.

 So give it your all, then notch it up and see if you can add in any more effort in the interval.
 If you're like me ... the competitive spirit comes out as I try to see if I can give just a little more!

 As you learn about the benefits of HIIT, it's easy to see why many people choose interval training as their preferred workout program.
 Here are a few of the advantages you can expect from HIIT cardio:

-H.I.I.T. can boost fat and calorie burning over the course of a day, or even multiple days if it’s hard enough.
+HIIT can boost fat and calorie burning over the course of a day if it’s hard enough.

 This happens because of E.P.O.C. (excess post oxygen consumption) and revolves around the body working to get itself back to a resting state after exercise by repairing muscle tissue, breaking down lactic acid, and restoration of hormones.

 These processes can take hours and require fuel to be carried out!
-Meaning you can continue to burn calories and fat hours after the interval training, even if you are just sitting around.
+Meaning you can continue to burn calories and fat hours after the interval training.

 Not only do you enjoy these calorie-burning benefits during your workout, but your body will continue burning more calories throughout the day.